 "One of my greatest fears is to become irrelevant," says Felix Ortiz of Spain.
 "I don't want to hold on to methods that once worked but don't any more, because times are changing."

-Felix leads Discover, Campus Crusade's high-school ministry in Spain, and epitomizes a generation of Europeans finding new ways to carry the gospel to their culture.
+Felix leads Discover, Cru's high-school ministry in Spain, and epitomizes a generation of Europeans finding new ways to carry the gospel to their culture.

 In Western Europe, people connect Christianity with empty cathedrals -- more museum piece than living faith.
 Only 4 or 5% attend any kind of church.
 And in European countries once part of the Soviet bloc, the interest in Christianity that flared after the fall of the Iron Curtain has since faded.